jmarin255/DIVVY/README.md

 Only do this step if your PostgreSQL database is uninitialized (fresh setup).

+If you are using a remote DB that is already initialized, skip this section.

 Create the database and run schema scripts:

 Example: